We’ve always “known”, but now we know. In lieu of the “Standard American Diet”, eating your fruits and vegetables makes you live longer.

 Eat five or more servings of fruits or vegetables per day

 The basis of this article.
-At this point, if we haven’t yet convinced you of this, then it’s safe to say this article has failed.
+At this point, if we haven’t yet convinced you of this, then hopefully you’re getting those nutrients from copious amounts of eggs, fish, and meat — preferably organ meats.

-Mix up those servings – don’t just eat one type of food all day long!
+Mix up those servings – don’t just eat the same exact food all day long!

 Calories are still king… when it comes to weight